salvaleonrp/di-ept-json-lidar/README.md

 * Read the EPT JSON Lidar dataset<br/>
 * Create the coverage of each project using the boundary.json file<br/>
 * Read, split and create data derivatives from the Lidar point cloud.<br/>

 Being considered:
 * Add a State geometry filter parameter.<br/>
 * Share as web tool<br/>

 ## Warning:
 1. FMW or Workbench workspaces are readable in text format in Git.
-Please do not make any edits on the fmw files unless you absolutely know what you are doing when making changes.
+Please do not make any edits on the fmw files unless you absolutely know what you are doing when making changes.<br/>
 2. Not all workspaces or workspace templates are expected to run after being downloaded.
-Web Connections or database connections must be added or reconfigured in the Workbench Tools Options dialog prior to running these samples.
+Web Connections or database connections must be added or reconfigured in the Workbench Tools Options dialog prior to running these samples.<br/>

 ## Instructions

-1. Download the workspace or fork this repo.
+1. Download the workspace or fork this repo.<br/>
-2. Open the Workspace using Data INteroperability or FME Desktop.
+2. Open the Workspace using Data INteroperability or FME Desktop.<br/>
-3. Configure your parameters and map your writer feature type to your destination file geodatabase
+3. Configure your parameters and map your writer feature type to your destination file geodatabase<br/>
-4. Run translation
+4. Run translation<br/>

 ## Reader and Writer formats and Transformers used
-Amazon S3 Bucket reader
+Amazon S3 Bucket reader<br/>
-EPT reader
+EPT reader<br/>
-JSONFragmenter
+JSONFragmenter<br/>
-FILEGDB writer
+FILEGDB writer<br/>

 ## Requirements

-* ArcGIS Pro 2.9 or  higher
+* ArcGIS Pro 2.9 or  higher<br/>
-* Data Interoperability for ArcGIS Pro 2.9 or higher
+* Data Interoperability for ArcGIS Pro 2.9 or higher<br/>

-For Sharing as web tool solution
+For Sharing as web tool solution<br/>
-* ArcGIS Server 10.9.1
+* ArcGIS Server 10.9.1<br/>
-* Data Interoperability for Server 10.9.1 or higher
+* Data Interoperability for Server 10.9.1 or higher<br/>

 ## Product information